Kkritos/Rapster/README.md

 - $\tt scipy$ (=1.15.2)
 - $\tt pandas$ (=2.2.3)

-The code is tested with packages in the versions shown in parentheses above; however, likely, other versions work too.
+The code is tested with packages in the versions shown in parentheses above; however, other versions likely work as well.

-It is recommended that the user create and work in a local Python environment, installing all the dependencies above.
+It is recommended that the user create and work in a local Python environment and install all the dependencies above.

 The following packages are recommended for running the tutorial notebook in ``Examples/``, but are not necessary to run cluster simulations: